-If this IE is a null-interval acknowledgment, it MUST follow all non-null-interval IEs.
-This allows cable modems to process all actual interval allocations first, before scanning the Map for request acknowledgments and data acknowledgments.
+If this IE is a Data Grant Pending (a zero length grant), it MUST follow all actual Data Grants (non-zero length grants).
+This allows cable modems to process all actual allocations first, before scanning the Map for request acknowledgements and data acknowledgements.